justinethier/cyclone/docs/Lazy-Sweeping.md

 # Introduction

-One of the basic improvements to the mark-sweep algorithm suggested by the Garbage Collection Handbook is lazy sweeping.
+Cyclone uses a concurrent mark-sweep garbage collection algorithm [described in detail here](Garbage-Collector.md).
+One of the basic improvements to mark-sweep suggested by the [Garbage Collection Handbook](#references) is lazy sweeping.

-Instead of waiting until tracing is finished and having the collector thread sweep the entire heap at once, each mutator thread will sweep its own heaps as part of allocation.
-When no more free space is available to meet a request the allocator will check to see if there are unswept heap pagesand if so, the mutator will pick one and sweep it to free up space.
+The basic idea is that instead of having the collector thread sweep the entire heap at once when tracing is finished, each mutator thread will sweep its own heap incrementally as part of allocation.
+When no more free space is available to meet a request the allocator will check to see if there are unswept heap pages, and if so, the mutator will pick one and sweep it to free up space.
 This amortizes the cost of sweeping.

-(If insufficient space is available then a major collection is triggered.)

 The main goal of this process is to improve performance through: